Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

     pc_ads1220.set_conv_mode_single_shot(); //Set Single shot mode }
 ```
-In the loop function below we get the ADC data for Channel 0 The same code can be applied to channel 1, channel 2 and channel 3.
+In the loop function below we get the ADC data for Channel 0,the same logic can be applied to read channel 1, channel 2 and channel 3.

 ```c
 void loop()